hildred/X11-XCB/README.md

 COPYRIGHT AND LICENCE

-Put the correct copyright and licence information here.

 Copyright (C) 2009 by Michael Stapelberg
 Copyright (C) 2015 by Ben Hildred

 This library is free software; you can redistribute it and/or modify